-The UZI register reserves the right to change the requested name upon registration if this is legally or technically necessary.
+The UZI-register reserves the right to change the requested name upon registration if this is necessary.
+This is assessed on the basis of the circumstances of the case.

 3.1.5 Uniqueness of names

 The UZI register guarantees that the uniqueness of the 'subject' field will be maintained.
 This means that the distinctive name which is used in an issued certificate can never be allocated to another subject.
 This is done by using the UZI number that is included in the subject.serialNumber (see chapter 7 for a more detailed explanation).